NoushinN/codevscovid19/README.md

 The [shiny app](https://nnabavi.shinyapps.io/codevscovid19_supply_demand/) is developed in the `codevscovid_supply_demand` folder consisting of `server` and `ui` codes.
 The app is a simulation of an Inventory Management System to forecast next month unit demands and to calculate safety stocks and reorder points.

+Special thanks to my amazing and inspiring team members and Michael Lew for guidance.